Benefits of Indian cash overhaul elusive as deadline passes

 The Finance Ministry and central bank have issued at least 60 different directives, some of them contradictory, about such issues as how much money can be withdrawn from bank accounts and which documents are needed for depositing old cash.
 The mixed messages have compounded the overall chaos and shaken investors’ confidence.

 “There appears to be less trust in many institutions, including the Reserve Bank and other banks.
-That is one important behavioral change that has been ushered in,” said Mihir Sharma, senior fellow at the Observer Research Foundation, a New Delhi based think tank.
+That is one important behavioral change that has been ushered in,” said Mihir Sharma, senior fellow at the Observer Research Foundation, a New Delhi-based think tank.

 Financial experts are baffled about how to evaluate the move.